pc2/StencilStream/README.md

 }
 ```

 The next part is some boilerplate code to read the input from stdin and write the output to stdout.
-Nothing to spectacular.
+Nothing too spectacular.

 The only thing left is to run the calculations.
 We do this like this: